localdevices/pyorc/docs/user-guide/camera_config/index.rst

     optimize the radial distortion.
 Therefore we strongly recommend that you measure 6 or more control points in case you use a lens with significant radial distortion.

-You can also provide a camera intrinsic matrix and distortion coefficients in the API if you have these, or optimize the intrinsic matrix and distortion coefficients using a checkerboard pattern.
+You can also provide a camera intrinsic matrix and distortion coefficients in the CLI or API if you have these, or optimize the intrinsic matrix and distortion coefficients using a checkerboard pattern.
 More on this is described below.

 Preparing a video for camera calibration